Matsuyama City [松山市]

 - Mitsukoshi – similar to Takashimaya and located in Okaido near Starbucks.
 Food is in the basement with two pastry stores, a meat store and another small section of foreign foods and cheeses.
 They sell amazing mochi (rice balls) that are filled with different flavoured creams.

-- Fuji Grand - large shopping centre 5 minutes’ walk north of JR station; has groceries, fast-food outlets, clothing, fitness center, foreign foods and homewares.
+- Fuji Grand – large shopping centre 5 minutes’ walk north of JR station; has groceries, fast-food outlets (including KFC and Subway), clothing, fitness center, foreign foods and homewares.
 Also nearby are an Edeon electronics store and a Book Off/Hard Off.

-- Jusco - 25 minute walk south of Gintengai’s eastern entrance.
+- AEON – 25 minute walk south of Gintengai’s eastern entrance.
 It has groceries, clothing and home-wares.
-The second floor is also home to a restaurant that holds Matsuyama’s largest parfait.

 - Donkihote – Doidamachi, about a 35 minute walk from Shieki.
 Donki is packed from floor to roof with random goods – clothes, makeup, snacks, alcohol, electronics, phone accessories, toys and homeware.
 The store also has seasonal goods like Halloween costumes and Christmas decorations.